• Skip to primary navigation

 Jump to Recipe - Print Recipe

-This roasted red pepper dip is a fast, flavorful, and versatile appetizer that’s perfect for parties or last-minute gatherings.
-Made by simply blending all the ingredients in a food processor, it can be customized with add-ins like artichoke hearts, oregano, or different cheeses, and works well as a dip, spread, or even a sauce for meats or pasta.
-Whether using jarred or homemade roasted peppers, this vegetarian dip can be prepped ahead of time and served with bread, veggies, or pretzels for a crowd-pleasing dish.
+This super easy roasted pepper dip is a fast, flavorful, and versatile appetizer that’s perfect for parties or last-minute gatherings.
+Made by simply blending all the ingredients in a food processor, this dip can be customized with add-ins like artichoke hearts, oregano, or different cheeses.
+You are in for a quick-to-prepare, crowd-pleasing dish that also works well as a sandwich spread or sauce for meats or pasta.

 Variations of the roasted pepper dip recipe